365 Head

-365 Head, also called 2 KLD is a village in Ganganagar district of Rajasthan, India.
-It is located in the south-western region of Gharsana Tehsil, 198.2 kilometers from Ganganagar.
+365 Head, also called 2 KLD is a village in Anupgarh district of Rajasthan, India.
+It is located in the south-western region of Gharsana Tehsil, 74 kilometers from Anupgarh district headquarter and 198.2 kilometers from Ganganagar.
 365 Head has gram panchayat (an Indian rural administration unit) status.
 It is named after the 365 R.D. of Anoopgarh branch canal.

 Culture

 Bagri, Punjabi, Hindi, Sindhi and Marwari languages are spoken there.
 People practice Hindu, Sikh, Baudh and Islam religions.